Bahrul-Rozak/Install-MY-SQL-Ubuntu/README.md

 and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD component?

-Press y| Y for Yes, any other key for No:
+Press y| Y for Yes, any other key for No: y

+These are three levels of password validation policy:

+Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 0
+Please set the password for root here.

+New password:
+Re-enter new password:

+Estimated strength of the password: 0

+Do you wish to continue with the password provided? : y Remove anonymous users?: y
+Disallow root login remotely?: y
+Remove test database and access to it?: y
+Reload privalege tables now?: y

+All done!

+# ACCESS MYSQL
+1. sudo mysql -u root
+2. mysql> show databases;
+3. mysql> create database namadatabase;
+4. mysql> show databases;
+5. mysql> quit
+6. ENJOYYYYYY :)

+# THANK YOU